InvestmentSystems/function-pipe/doc/source/usage_strings.rst

 Usage with String Processing
 ==================================

-String processing functions can be used for simple examples of using FunctionNodes and PipeNodes.
-While not serving any real practical purpose, these examples demonstrate core features.
+Simple examples of ``FunctionNode`` and ``PipeNode`` can be provided with string processing functions.
+While not serving any practical purpose, these examples demonstrate core features.
 Other usage examples will provide more practical demonstrations.

 Importing function-pipe